longhorn/website/content/docs/1.4.0/references/settings.md

 > Default: `false`

 The setting enables fast replica rebuilding feature.
 It relies on the checksums of snapshot disk files, so setting the snapshot-data-integrity to **enable** or **fast-check** is a prerequisite.

+### Snapshot

+#### Snapshot Data Integrity

+> Default: `disabled`

+This setting allows users to enable or disable snapshot hashing and data integrity checking.
+Available options are:
+- **disabled**: Disable snapshot disk file hashing and data integrity checking.
+- **enabled**: Enables periodic snapshot disk file hashing and data integrity checking.
+To detect the filesystem-unaware corruption caused by bit rot or other issues in snapshot disk files, Longhorn system periodically hashes files and finds corrupted ones.
+Hence, the system performance will be impacted during the periodical checking.
+- **fast-check**: Enable snapshot disk file hashing and fast data integrity checking.
+Longhorn system only hashes snapshot disk files if their are not hashed or the modification time are changed.
+In this mode, filesystem-unaware corruption cannot be detected, but the impact on system performance can be minimized.

+#### Immediate Snapshot Data Integrity Check After Creating a Snapshot

+> Default: `false`

+Hashing snapshot disk files impacts the performance of the system.
+The immediate snapshot hashing and checking can be disabled to minimize the impact after creating a snapshot.

+#### Snapshot Data Integrity Check CronJob

+> Default: `0 0 */7 * *`

+Unix-cron string format.
+The setting specifies when Longhorn checks the data integrity of snapshot disk files.
+> **Warning**
+> Hashing snapshot disk files impacts the performance of the system.
+It is recommended to run data integrity checks during off-peak times and to reduce the frequency of checks.

+### Orphan

+#### Orphaned Data Automatic Deletion
+> Default: `false`

+This setting allows Longhorn to automatically delete the `orphan` resource and its orphaned data like volume replica.

 ### Backups